xenek/packet_forwarder/docs/INSTALL_INSTRUCTIONS/KERLINK.md

 #### I'm getting a "Concentrator boot time computation error: Absurd uptime received by the concentrator" error when starting the packet forwarder.

 The concentrator sometimes sends absurd uptime values to the packet forwarder, often because it hasn't been stopped properly.
 Restart the packet forwarder until this error disappears.

+#### Running the binary (not the DOTA) manually gives an error "x509: failed to load system roots and no roots provided"

+The packet forwarder when manually run needs a current SSL certificate.
+Use cd /etc/ssl/certs to enter the correct directory.
+Use wget https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt to fetch the certificate.

+#### I can't use wget to fetch any files directly from the internet on the Kerlink

+Use vi to edit /etc/sysconfig/network and disable the firewall.
+Also, consider changing the DNS servers.
+Google's are 8.8.8.8 and 8.8.4.4.
+A restart through the reboot command is required after these changes.